 I’m also producing a few feature projects, including “Yankees Suck”, the true story of a group of Boston boys in the early 2000s who made millions illegally selling “Yankees Suck” t-shirts outside of Fenway Park, “Tell the Wolves I’m Home”, an adaption of the best-selling book about teenage girl coming to terms with her gay uncle’s AIDS-related death in the 1980s, and “Alone”, the true story of a guy named Brett Archibald who fell overboard into the Indian Ocean, and had to tread water for 28 hours before he was rescued.
 They are all really fascinating, terrific projects!

-GD: Who is one of the most interesting people whom you’ve worked with?
+GD: Name one of the more interesting people you’ve worked with?

 GG: One of the most interesting people I’ve been working with lately is Brett Archibald, the guy that “Alone” is based on.
 Here’s a guy who faced down death by treading water for 28 hours straight, with literally no one and nothing around him—and during that entire time, with rescue looking less and less likely, had to make peace with who he had been his whole life.